Shmielen/100DaysofCode/README.md

 Day 4
-The File: HeadsorTails.py demostrates the random module in python The File: BankerRoulette.py demonstates the use of lists in python
+The File: HeadsorTails.py demostrates the random module in python The File: BankerRoulette.py demonstates the use of lists in python The File: TreasureMap.py demonstartes the use of nested lists in python The File: RockPaperScissors.py demonstartes the concepts ive learnt on day 4